-On March 2, 2022, the Company received notice from the Listing Qualifications Staff of Nasdaq indicating that, based upon the closing bid price of the Company's common stock for the 30 consecutive business day period between January 14, 2022, through March 1, 2022, we did not meet the minimum bid price of \$1.00 per share required for continued listing on the Nasdaq Capital Market pursuant to Nasdaq Listing Rule 555(a)(2).
-The letter also indicated that the Company will be provided with a compliance period until August 29, 2022 (the "Compliance Period"), in which to regain compliance pursuant to Nasdaq Listing Rule 5810(c)(3)(A).
+On March 2, 2022, we received notice from the Listing Qualifications Staff of Nasdaq indicating that, based upon the closing bid price of our common stock for the 30 consecutive business day period between January 14, 2022, through March 1, 2022, we did not meet the minimum bid price of \$1.00 per share required for continued listing on the Nasdaq Capital Market pursuant to Nasdaq Listing Rule 555(a)(2).
+The letter also indicated that we would be provided with a compliance period until August 29, 2022 (the "Compliance Period"), in which to regain compliance pursuant to Nasdaq Listing Rule 5810(c)(3)(A).

-On August 30, 2022, the Company received notice from Nasdaq indicating that the Company's securities would be subject to delisting due to the Company's continued non-compliance with the minimum bid price requirement unless the Company timely requests a hearing before the Nasdaq Hearings Panel (the "Panel").
-The Company timely requested a hearing before the Panel, which stayed any further action by Nasdaq at least pending the issuance of a decision by the Panel and the expiration of any extension the Panel may grant to the Company following the hearing.
-On October 17, 2022, the Panel granted the Company's request for continued listing on The Nasdaq Capital Market until December 15, 2022, subject to the Company providing a written update to the Panel on December 15, 2022.
+On August 30, 2022, we received notice from Nasdaq indicating that our securities would be subject to delisting due to our continued non-compliance with the minimum bid price requirement unless we timely requested a hearing before the Nasdaq Hearings Panel (the "Panel").
+We timely requested a hearing before the Panel, which stayed any further action by Nasdaq at least pending the issuance of a decision by the Panel and the expiration of any extension the Panel may grant to us following the hearing.
+On October 17, 2022, the Panel granted our request for continued listing on The Nasdaq Capital Market until February 28, 2023, subject to our providing a written update to the Panel on December 15, 2022, which was timely provided.

-On February 8, 2023, the Company effected a reverse stock split of its common stock at a ratio of 1 post-split share for every 20 pre-split shares.
-The Company's common stock continued to be traded on the Nasdaq Capital Market under the symbol NAOV and began trading on a split-adjusted basis at market open on February 9, 2023.
+On February 8, 2023, we effected a reverse stock split of its common stock at a ratio of 1 post-split share for every 20 pre-split shares.
+Our common stock continued to be traded on the Nasdaq Capital Market under the symbol NAOV and began trading on a split-adjusted basis at market open on February 9, 2023.

-On February 28, 2023 The Company was notified by Nasdaq that it regained compliance with all Nasdaq listing requirements and the matter was closed.
-See "Item 3.
-Legal Proceedings - Nasdaq Deficiency and Hearings Panel Decision," for a full description of the Nasdaq hearing and the Company's actions to regain compliance.
+On February 28, 2023 we were notified by Nasdaq that it regained compliance with all Nasdaq listing requirements and the matter was closed.